 In the above screenshot, both the website and its database are in the same data center in Virginia.
 This is how your panel should look (although the data center may be different).

 Ideally, your web and MySQL servers should be located in the same data center to reduce any networking delays.
 If you visit that page and notice that these two servers are not in the same data center, contact support on the Contact Support page.
 Support will then be able to migrate your servers to the same location.

-All email hosting services for email addresses (created on the Manage Email page) are currently hosted exclusively in the Los Angeles, CA. However, this does not affect your site performance.
+All email hosting services for email addresses (created on the Manage Email page) are currently hosted exclusively in Portland, Oregon (USA).
+However, this does not affect your site performance.

 Checking the PHP version